 Crystal balls, fortune cookies and tellers, and, sadly, our own perceptions, can’t predict the future.
 This indecision may lead your coveted employees to ask themselves the question The Clash posed in 1981: “Should I stay or should I go?”
 Your company’s go-to girl(s) or guy(s) are a hot commodity, and it’s hard for them to ignore how they and their tech skills are in heavy demand.
 Can the lure of a competitor’s beckoning be stilled?
 Perhaps.

 Combatting the competition

-Unemployment is low, 3.6% as of October 2019 (up from a record low, since 1969, of 3.5% in August 2019).that many open jobs remain unfilled for weeks, even months.
+Unemployment is low, 3.6% as of October 2019 (up from a record low, since 1969, of 3.5% in August 2019).
+Tech positions are in such demand that many open jobs remain unfilled for weeks, even months.
 So when a company can boast a happy, skilled tech worker, the company can also claim success.
-Unfortunately, you can't rest too long on your laurels.
+Unfortunately, you can’t rest too long on your laurels.